da-luce/cv/README.md

 ## Building

-1. Pull the pre-built Docker image
+1. Enter the development container (this requires Docker)

     ```shell
-    docker pull daluce/cv:latest
-    ```

-2. Start a shell inside the container

-    ```shell
     make enter
     ```

-3. Build and test all outputs
+2. Build and test all outputs

     ```shell
     make all && make test